DebbiePotts87/how-to-visit-the-netherlands/README.md

 ## Code

 * Navigation section
-    * [Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) as a guide for making the responsive navigation bar, mainly the button
+    * [Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) as a guide for making the responsive navigation bar

+* Carousel (Gallery Page)
+    * [Bootstrap 5](https://getbootstrap.com/docs/5.3/components/carousel/) was used for the gallery page

 * [W3 Schools](https://www.w3schools.com/) was used throughout the project to trouble shoot